 Devastating hurricanes occurred long before the invention of automobiles and coal-fired power plants, and real-world hurricane activity shows little, if any, impact from global warming.

-Most importantly for Americans, the impacts hurricanes have on the United States are at an all-time low.
+The impacts hurricanes have had in America have recently been at an all-time low.
 The United States recently went more than a decade (2005 through 2017) without a major hurricane—a hurricane measuring Category 3 or higher—making landfall.
-That is the longest such period in recorded history.3
+That is the longest such period in recorded history.5

-The United States also recently experienced the fewest number of hurricane strikes in any eight year period in recorded history (2009 through 2017).4 Additionally, America’s most vulnerable state for hurricanes, Florida, concluded an 11-year period without a landfalling hurricane of any size in 2016, the longest such period in recorded history.5 The Gulf of Mexico also recently benefited from its longest hurricane-free period in recorded history (2013–16).
+The United States also recently experienced the fewest number of hurricane strikes in any eight year period in recorded history, from 2009 through 2017.6 Additionally, America’s most vulnerable state for hurricanes, Florida, concluded an 11-year period without a landfalling hurricane of any size in 2016, the longest such period in recorded history.7 The Gulf of Mexico also recently benefited from its longest hurricane-free period in recorded history (2013–16).

 References: